-There is no specific test for Parkinson’s disease, and this can make it difficult to diagnose, especially in the early stages.
-However, certain signs and symptoms may indicate that Parkinson’s is present.
+There is no specific test for Parkinson’s disease.
+This can make it hard to diagnose, especially in the early stages.
+To diagnose it, a doctor will consider the person’s symptoms and may suggest some tests.

-A doctor will ask the person about their signs and symptoms, how they feel and how and when they first started.
+The doctor will usually start by asking the person about their symptoms, how they feel, and how and when the symptoms started.

-They will carry out a physical examination, look at the individual’s medical history, and they may recommend some tests to rule out other conditions.
+They will also carry out a physical examination, look at the individual’s medical history, and recommend some tests to rule out other conditions.

 The doctor will ask about:

-- if any close family members have or have had Parkinson’s
+- whether or not any close family members have or have had Parkinson’s

-- if the person has any known genetic factors that might increase the risk
+- whether or not they have any known genetic factors that might increase their risk

 - walking and gait